i-aiymen/Basic-banking-system/README.md

 Host the website at 000webhost, github.io, heroku app or any other free hosting provider.
 Check in code in github.

 # Tech Stack
-FRONT END: HTML, CSS, JavaScript, Bootstrap BACK END: PHP DATABASE: MySQL
+FRONT END: HTML, CSS, JavaScript, Bootstrap
+BACK END: PHP DATABASE: MySQL

-The Website is Hosted at InfinityFree.
+The Website is Hosted at 000webhost.